Forex Market: Indian rupee gains against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

 The domestic currency, the Indian rupee has surged against the US dollar in the early hours of trading in forex market.
-As per market experts, the weakening of US dollar and the positive opening of Indian share market has supported the upward rally of the Indian rupee.
+As per market experts, the positive opening of Indian share market has supported the upward rally of the Indian rupee.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.13 per cent to 89.98.
+The dollar index which measures the strength of US currency against a basket of six currencies is at 90.66.

 Post Your Comments